eco/eco-routes-stoyan/README.md

 Deploy using `deploy.ts` in the `scripts` directory.
 This script draws from the configs (found in the `config` directory) as well as a local .env file.
 See `.env.example`.

+For automated deployments and package publishing, we use semantic-release.
+Detailed documentation on the semantic-release process is available in the [semantic-release README](./scripts/semantic-release/README.md).

 ### End-To-End Testing

 This section is under development.
 While the tests are not yet operational, the scripts are available in the `scripts` directory